Cancer (young people)

 Son: Not, no I don't remember any of that, no. It's all a blank.

-Confusion about what their diagnosis actually was, was sometimes worse if the doctor (and parents) seemed unwilling to use the word ’cancer’ or if it not clear what the medical term means.
-For example a young woman who was told she had ’osteosarcoma’ would have understood her diagnosis better if she had been told it was cancer.
+Confusion about their diagnosis was sometimes worse for young people if the doctor (and parents) seemed unwilling to use the word 'cancer’, or if it not been clear what the medical term meant at diagnosis.
+For example, a young woman who was told she had 'osteosarcoma’ said she would have understood her diagnosis better if she had been told it was a type of cancer.

 Didn't realise that what she had was cancer until just before starting her chemotherapy.